hangcidu/hangcidu.github.io/_pages/early-type_bars.md

 Poster @ Cambridge University [KICC](https://www.kicc.cam.ac.uk/events/beyondhubble-revisiting-hubble-sequence-across-cosmic-time) [ByondHubble Workshop](https://sites.google.com/cam.ac.uk/beyondhubble), A meeting revisiting the Hubble Sequence 100 years on.

-This was a later poster, I was not on site, but LOC reserved a poster spot for me.
+This was a late poster submission, submitted 10 days before the conference started.
+I was not on site, but the LOC reserved a poster spot for me so attendees could view it.

 ### Westlake talk, 45 min, 2026-04-07